HomeDev GuideRecipesAPI Reference

 Add client-side configuration

-If a plug-in requires you to register a callback function (and that can be hard to achieve using C# configuration), you can use a client-side configuration by first registering an initialization script server-side by using the InitializationScript method:
+When a plug-in requires a callback function that is difficult to define in C# configuration, register an initialization script server-side by using the InitializationScript method:

 services.Configure<TinyMceConfiguration>(config => {